camunda/camunda-docs-manual/content/reference/cmmn11/markers/manual-activation-rule.md

 The rule specified in the `humanTask` element is valid for all plan items that reference it, here `PlanItem_HumanTask_1`.

 {{< note title="Tricky Specification" class="warning" >}}
-Manual activation is the default behavior.
-Thus, by specifying the element `manualActivationRule` you can express exceptions from that default for cases in which a task does `not` need manual activation.
+Automatic activation is the default behavior.
+Thus, by specifying the element `manualActivationRule` you can express exceptions from that default for cases in which a task `does` need a manual activation.
 {{< /note >}}

 As with any expression, you can use case variables to determine the result of a manual activation rule.
 The following snippet expresses that manual activation is required when a variable `var` has a value greater than 100: